-When you are worried about a friend:
+When you are worried about your friend

-There are many reasons you might be concerned about a friends mental health.
+There are many reasons you might be concerned about a friend’s mental health.

 It could be that your CBL classmate isn’t attending classes as often as they used to.
 Your housemate who isn’t sleeping, eating or functioning like they used to.
 Or it could be your friend who seems to be permanently stressed out, and you are worried about some things that they have said lately.

 Any gut feeling that a friend or colleague is struggling is worth a conversation – however, it can be hard to bring these concerns up even with those that you are very close to.
-UQMind aims to break down the stigma that can make these conversations difficult – and get you all the support you need to mind your own mental health and wellbeing as well as your mates.
-This page contains some resources and tips that you can check out!

-For starting the conversation:
+For Starting the Conversation

 This is a down-to-earth checklist of how you can approach someone you are worried about, with really great tips and links and resources covering how to be a good listener and encouraging someone to seek help.